Deus Ex: Invisible War Game Cover

 • “The visuals (which I'm led to believe were a major cause for the levels being so small) are absolutely horrid by today's standards, even when compared to Deus Ex 1.”

 The music in the game has received mixed reviews, with many players noting that while it is atmospheric and fits the cyberpunk setting, it lacks the memorable and iconic quality of the original game's soundtrack.
-Some tracks, particularly those by Kidneythieves, are highlighted as excellent, but overall, the soundtrack is often described as generic and less impactful, with fewer standout pieces compared to its predecessor.
-Many reviewers express disappointment, feeling that the music does not enhance the gameplay experience as effectively as in the first game.
+Some standout tracks, like "Taxicab Messiah" by Kidneythieves, are appreciated, but overall, the soundtrack is often described as generic and less impactful, with many feeling it fails to elevate the gaming experience as effectively as its predecessor.
+Overall, while the music is deemed acceptable, it is frequently criticized for being forgettable and not as engaging as the original Deus Ex.

 • “The music for both games was composed by Alexander Brandon; interestingly, he took different approaches; the first game has very defined themes; the second has much more ambient, moody music.”